AnggaR96s/Reforestation/README.md

-## Why didn't the number 4 get into the nightclub?
-Because he is 2 square.
+## What did one wall say to the other wall?
+I'll meet you at the corner!